 References and Resources

-The 5R Framework for Reflection.
+.
 University of Edinburgh.

 This framework is useful for students who are new to reflective writing, as it structures the moves made in reflection and provides concrete examples of types of language to use at each stage.
-This is part of a much larger reflection toolkit which includes multiple frameworks for reflection, case studies of reflection in action in academic settings, and resources for instructors and facilitators.
+This is part of a much larger which includes multiple frameworks for reflection, case studies of reflection in action in academic settings, and resources for instructors and facilitators.

-How Dialog Journals Build Student-Teacher Relationships.
+.
 Jennifer Gonzalez, Cult of Pedagogy.

 Recommends the use of a journal for student and teacher to communicate, to build a relationship between student and teacher, to help the teacher learn about student interests, and as a space to introduce personalized learning.
 While this advice is targeted at much younger learners, the core lessons of this -- treating education as an ongoing conversation between student and instructor, and supporting students in reflective writing -- are replicated in the conversational reflection structure.